-Seems like every solution provider wants to solve all your problems.
+Seems like every AP automation solution provider wants to solve all your problems.
 That’s why they exist.
 But what happens when a software company decides to solve those problems by “bolting on” another company’s software product rather than developing the necessary capabilities as part of their core product?

-Other articles you might find helpful:
+Other resources you might find helpful:

 Usually this is done by purchasing another company or products developed by other companies.
 So how does it then mesh up with the years spent building their own product to provide certain functions and solve certain problems?
 They’ve made a lot of decisions during those years about platform, methodology, interface, and so much more.
 Now they’ve added another product.
 It has different functions and solves different problems.
 Together they solve such a wide range of interrelated problems that it seems like marrying them together should create the perfect software, right?

 Unfortunately, that is not usually how the story goes.
 They may “integrate” other software into their user interface, but most often you will find some of the functionality you were promised, and maybe even saw during the demo, is actually performed by another piece of software altogether.
 Depending on how the products are integrated you may not initially be aware the solutions you are paying for were not originally part of the same architecture, but it is worth asking before you buy because there are a few problems inherent to the standard approach of “bolting on” third party applications.

 - The first problem, although you may not notice it, is the increased cost in both time and money for the customization and initialization phase as you might actually be customizing and launching two, three, or even more different products.